Anaplasma

 The Anaplasma sparouinense species is responsible for a rare zoonosis, the Sparouine anaplasmosis, detected only in French Guiana, South America.
-This disease was described from a clandestine gold miner working deep in rainforest.
+This disease was described by a clandestine gold miner working deep in the rainforest.
 Infection of his red blood cells led to a severe deterioration of his health and required his hospitalization.
 Molecular typing showed that Anaplasma sparouinense is distinct to all known species and more genetically related to recently described Anaplasma species causing infections in rainforest wild fauna of Brazil.

 Genomes

 The genomes from at least three different Anaplasma species have been sequenced.
 These genomes are about 1.1 to 1.2 MB in size and encode 925 to 1,335 proteins.